KrisWerbrouck1/git-python-pi-web/docs/raspberrypi-gpio/interfacing_hardware.md

   C-functions
  -->

+The Raspberry Pi has several GPIO (General Purpose Input Output) pins that can be used to connect all kinds of hardware.
+Using a little software you change their state to be HIGH (`1`) or LOW (`0`) or you can read the value that external hardware is presenting at the input.

 ## WiringPi Package

 WiringPi is a PIN based GPIO access library written in C for the BCM2835, BCM2836 and BCM2837 SoC devices used in all Raspberry Pi. versions.
 It’s released under the GNU LGPLv3 license and is usable from C, C++ and RTB (BASIC) as well as many other languages with suitable wrappers.
 It’s designed to be familiar to people who have used the Arduino wiring system and is intended for use by experienced C/C++ programmers.